 - Other Tools

-One of the standard reporting tools for administrative systems at Stanford is Oracle Business Intelligence (OBI), a web-based system used to access distributed administrative reports.
-OBI provides a common reporting environment and tools for Stanford's PeopleSoft applications (Payroll and Student Administration), Axess Timecard time and leave reporting system, Pinnacle (IT Services Billing System), and STARS (Stanford Training and Registration System).
+Oracle Business Intelligence (OBI) Human Resource reporting provides a common reporting environment for Stanford's PeopleSoft applications (Payroll and Student Administration), Axess Timecard time and leave reporting system, Pinnacle (IT Services Billing System), and STARS (Stanford Training and Registration System).

-In addition to ReportMart3, several web based inquiry tools are available to access Oracle Financials information.
+In addition to ReportMart3 and OBI Financial Reporting, several web based inquiry tools are available to access Oracle Financials information.

 - Expenditure Type Query